metagriffin/syncml-js/README.md

     },

     dumpsItem: function(item, contentType, version, cb) {
-      // serialize the item
+      // TODO: serialize the item
       return cb(null, CONVERT-ITEM-TO-DATA [, CONTENT-TYPE [, VERSION ] ]);
     },

     loadsItem: function(data, contentType, version, cb) {
-      // de-serialize an item
+      // TODO: de-serialize an item
       var item = CONVERT-DATA-TO-ITEM;
       return cb(null, item);
     },

     getAllItems: function(cb) {
-      // supplies a list of all existing items return cb(null, LIST);
+      // TODO: supplies a list of all existing items return cb(null, LIST);
     },

     addItem: function(item, cb) {
-      // adds the new item to local storage -- it MUST also set
+      // TODO: adds the new item to local storage -- it MUST also set
       //       the `id` attribute of the new item return cb(null, ITEM-WITH-NEW-ID);
     },

     getItem: function(itemID, cb) {
-      // fetches the item with the specified `itemID` return cb(null, ITEM);
+      // TODO: fetches the item with the specified `itemID` return cb(null, ITEM);
     },

     replaceItem: function(item, reportChanges, cb) {
-      // updates the local storage with the new item, replacing the
+      // TODO: updates the local storage with the new item, replacing the
-      // existing item with ID ``item.id``. if this agent is acting
+      //       existing item with ID ``item.id``. if `reportChanges` is
-      // as the server (usually `reportChanges` is then true), the
+      //       true (usually when this agent is acting as the server), the
       //       agent should provide a changeSpec string. return cb(null, CHANGESPEC);
     },

     deleteItem: function(itemID, cb) {
-      // removes the item with the specified ID `itemID` from the
+      // TODO: removes the item with the specified ID `itemID` from the
       //       local storage.
       return cb(null);
     }